StephenStrickland/labs-webserver-dotnet/README.md

 ./build.sh test
 ```

-The test results will be displayed in the console, showing the status of each test case.
+The test results will be displayed in the console, showing the status of each test case for both server implementations.

 ## Benchmarks